 I was watching a documentary last week about a family living in the Appalachian region of West Virginia: “The Wild and Wonderful Whites of West Virginia”.

-The term most of us would use to describe the family would almost certainly be “white trash”.
-They are either coal miners or more often than not, unemployed and collecting disability when they’re far from disabled.
+The term most of us would use to describe the family would almost certainly be, “white trash”.
+They’re either coal miners, or more often than not, unemployed and collecting disability when they’re far from disabled.

-At one point during the documentary I looked at my wife and said, “you know this could’ve easily been us.”
+At one point during the documentary I looked at my wife and said, “you know this could’ve easily been us, right?”

 The family, and therefore the conditions, we’re born into is driven purely by chance.
 We could be born white, black, Hispanic, rich, poor, and we could be born in any part of the world.

 The people in this documentary, in contrast, started out at an enormous disadvantage.
-The kids shown in the film were born into poverty and as a result have picked up on all the destructive habits of those around them.
-As a result the cycle has continued uninterrupted for generations.
+The kids shown in the film were born into poverty and as a result have picked up on all the destructive habits of those around them; the cycle has continued uninterrupted for generations.

 There are those, of course, who escape this life and go on to better things.
 One such family member did exactly that and was highlighted in the documentary.
 But he’s clearly the exception.

 For every person that makes it out, there are 10 more who just accept their fate, and in far too many cases actually embrace it.

 They either don’t realize they have options or don’t have the mindset to pursue those options.
 They have accepted their place at the table.

 There’s probably very little anyone can do to change the life of families like the Whites.
 But on a more personal level, know that there are always people watching.
 You may or may not realize it but they’re watching what you do and what you’ve done to get to where you are.